yiyaozhou/Nurse-Call-Volume-Analysis/README.md

 # Nurse Call Volume Analysis
-This repository includes sample code and output.
+This repository includes SQL query, R code for visualization and modeling.

 * Problem: What is the nurse call volume pattern in a hospital? - from the perspective of an app development company focusing on hospital communication
 * Findings: